To check train times & fares in Austria, see www.thetrainline.com (easiest) or www.oebb.at.

 TGV Duplex cafe-bar TGV Duplex upper deck 2nd class seats

-The cafe-bar on the upper deck in car 4, serving tea, coffee, soft drinks, wine, beer, snacks & microwave-style hot dishes.
+Cafe-bar on upper deck in car 4 (or 14), serving tea, coffee, wine, beer, snacks & microwaved hot dishes.

 First class on board a TGV Duplex A TGV-Lyria Duplex at Paris Gare de Lyon